simonmichael/hledger/hledger/hledger.m4.md

     With this kind of entry, you'll need to add `--infer-costs` when doing cost reporting with `-B`.

-4. You can record both the cost and the equity postings, redundantly.
+4. You can record both the cost and the equity postings explicitly.
 Eg:

     ```journal
     2022-01-01